marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 B. Development
 ==============

-One of the improvements at our development cycle was to rethink how we managed and orchestrated our current variant calling bioinformatics pipelines.
+One of the improvements in our development cycle was to rethink how we managed and orchestrated our current variant calling bioinformatics pipelines.
 The changing landscape of genomics research and clinical practice has created a need for computational pipelines capable of efficiently orchestrating complex analysis stages while handling large volumes of data across heterogeneous computational environments.
-Our current pipelines were monolytical with shared command line bash scripts with python/perl/R code invoked.
-The main issue in this approach is that it is difficult to identify/debug problems, it doesn't enable a rapid escalation and doesn't promote the modularity within the pipelines.
-Since 2020 we started to discuss novel tools and bioinformatics worfklow programming languages to help us to mitigate these problems.
+Our current pipelines were monolithic with shared command-line bash scripts with python/perl/R code invoked.
+The main issue in this approach is that it is difficult to identify/debug problems, doesn't enable a rapid escalation, and doesn't promote modularity within the pipelines.
+Since 2020 we started to discuss novel tools and bioinformatics workflow programming languages to help us to mitigate these problems.

-After several proof-of-concept tests (POCs) and discussions we came to workflow tools, such as WDL (Workflow Description Language), that makes pipelines easier to express and build.
+After several proof-of-concept tests (POCs) and discussions, we came to workflow tools, such as WDL (Workflow Description Language), that make pipelines easier to express and build.
 With WDL, you can easily describe the module dependencies and track version changes to the workflow.
-Our team reorganized the pipelines and broke the code within them into smaller modules in WDL, so our future pipelines could benefit of the components implemented just plugging it into the main WDL workflow, and just modify the corresponding input files By reusing the tasks , developers can dramatically speed the development of new workflows.
+Our team reorganized the pipelines and broke the code within them into smaller modules in WDL, so our future pipelines could benefit from the components implemented just plugging them into the main WDL workflow, and just modifying the corresponding input files By reusing the tasks, developers can dramatically speed the development of new workflows.
 The figures :ref:`egfig5` and :ref:`egfig6` presents the architecture overview of bioinformatics workflow written in modules and the WDL declarative syntax and style code, respectively.

 .. figure:: figure5.png
    :scale: 30 %

-   Bioinformatics workflows written with WDL in multiple levels of complexity warrant a modular construction.
+   Bioinformatics workflows are written with WDL in multiple levels of complexity warrant a modular construction.
 It is easiest to program the workflow when its logic is abstracted away (in Tasks, red) from the command line invocations (in Bash scripts, pink) of the bioinformatics tools (light pink).
-Individual workflows can be further used as subworkflows of a larger Master workflow. :label:`egfig5`
+Individual workflows can be further used as sub workflows of a larger Master workflow. :label:`egfig5`

 .. figure:: figure6.png
    :scale: 20 %

-   Example of an workflow skeleton.
+   Example of a workflow skeleton.
 We define the inputs and corresponding outputs, each one declared as variables.
-We also define the tasks, which it will be computational blocks that will execute the pipeline commands.
+We also define the tasks, which will be computational blocks that will execute the pipeline commands.
    These tasks are invoked from the main workflow using the call methods. :label:`egfig6`

-The team also changed the orchestration tool from using AWS Lambda tasks to a open source bioinformatics tool developed by the Broad Institute of Harvard University and MIT called Cromwell [#]_ :cite:`Voss01`.
+The team also changed the orchestration tool from using AWS Lambda tasks to an open-source bioinformatics tool developed by the Broad Institute of Harvard University and MIT called Cromwell [#]_ :cite:`Voss01`.
 It is a workflow-execution engine that simplifies the orchestration of computing tasks needed for genomic analysis.
-With the infra-structure and devops team working together, we led to Cromwell being able to run directly on an Amazon Web Services (AWS, cloud-computing) environment [#]_.
-This has given our bioinformatician more flexibility in scaling their genomic workflows.
+With the infrastructure and DevOps team working together, we led to Cromwell being able to run directly on an Amazon Web Services (AWS, cloud-computing) environment [#]_.
+This has given our bioinformaticians more flexibility in scaling their genomic workflows.
 For instance, our whole human genome variant calling Pipeline is using Cromwell to automate and enhance its quality control capabilities in our analysis software Varstation [#]_.
 Figure :ref:`egfig7` presents the AWS proposed architecture for running Cromwell using the AWS Batch environment :cite:`Schreiber01`.